Prof. Alexandra (Sasha) Zhernakova, MD, PhD

 PhD thesis: The autoimmune puzzle – shared and specific genetics of immune-related diseases.
 2009, Graduated cum laude, Utrecht University, the Netherlands

 - May 2017: Awarded prestigious VIDI grant for the project: The breast milk microbiome: the missing link between mothers and their babies’ health.
 See news item here.

 - 1 April 2017: Appointed Associate professor in genetic and environmental factors in the development of autoimmune and gastrointestinal diseases and ageing

 - September 2016 - IBS large-scale genetic project launched - The Bellygenes initiative.
 This initiative "coordinated by researchers at Karolinska Institutet and the UMCG, will study the genetic makeup of 800,000 Europeans in relation to irritable bowel syndrome and associated symptoms."

 My research team studies the role of various genetic and environmental factors in the predisposition to common diseases and traits, including gastrointestinal and autoimmune diseases, and ageing.
 A major research line focuses on the composition of the gut microbiome and virome in cohorts of adults and babies.
 We explore factors that shape the microbiome―including genetics, diet, medication and other environmental factors―and the role of the microbiome in gut health and common diseases.

-1. Investigating host and environmental factors that shape the human microbiome and understanding its role in relation to human diseases and aging
+1. Host and environmental factors that shape the human microbiome and their role in diseases and aging

 The role of the virome in shaping the gut ecosystem during the first year of life.
 In this ERC-funded project we are studying the development of gut flora in newborns.
 At birth, babies have a limited number of bacteria and viruses in their guts.
 These increase during the first twelve months, eventually forming a stable colony of gut flora (the microbiome).
 We are trying to discover how the viruses and bacteria develop and how this affects babies’ health.
 We will study both genetic factors and environmental factors, such as diet, vaccinations and disease.
 Data from LifeLines-Next, a project that is collecting samples and information from 1,500 babies during their first year of life will be used in this research.
 We are also exploring the microbiome of breast milk and its relation with gut microbiome and health factors.